-Effect of Adding Guava Epicarp Extract Flour (Psidium guajava) on the Physicochemical, Textural, Colour and Sensory Properties of Frankfurter Sausages
+Effect of Adding Guava (Psidium guajava) Epicarp Extract Flour on the Physicochemical, Textural, Colour and Sensory Properties of Frankfurters

 1Facultad de Ingeniería y Administración, Departamento de Ingeniería, Universidad Nacional de Colombia – Sede Palmira, Carrera 32 No. 12-00, Palmira, Valle del Cauca, Colombia

 Accepted: 21 April 2021

 carotenoids, guava epicarp, nitrite reduction, frankfurters, fat oxidation